signavio/dmn-and-drools-execution-examples/README.rst

 All the examples we provide are located in there respective packages under **com.signavio.examples.drl** and **com.signavio.examples.dmn** respectively.

-For the execution of .drl files the following examples exist
+For the execution of .drl files, the following examples exist

 * **SimpleDrlExample** shows the most basic form of setting input values and retrieving all the outputs

 * **OwnTypesDrlExample** makes use of classes external to the .drl file

-* **DrlWithTestCasesExample** additionally executes a set of testcases exported from the Signavio Test Lab
+* **DrlWithTestCasesExample** additionally executes a set of test cases exported from the Signavio Test Lab

 * **DynamicSandboxDrlExample** configures the knowledge base dynamically instead of using the kmodules.xml files for that (this example is **not** using the DMN diagram mentioned above)

-* **DrlSandbox** lets you play around with different .drl files (this example is **NOT** using the DMN diagram mentioned above)
+* **DrlSandbox** lets you play around with different Drools files (this example is **NOT** using the DMN diagram mentioned above)

 Both sandbox examples are using com/signavio/examples/drl/sandbox/Sandbox.drl as there source.

-For the execution of .dmn files the following examples exist
+For the execution of .dmn files, the following examples exist

 * **SimpleDmnExample** shows the most basic form of setting input values and retrieving outputs

-* **DmnWithTestCasesExample** additionally executes a set of testcases exported from the Signavio Test Lab
+* **DmnWithTestCasesExample** additionally executes a set of test cases exported from the Signavio Test Lab

 Signavio Artifacts
 ==================